Dust beyond the torus: Revealing the mid-infrared heart of local Seyfert ESO 428-G14 with JWST/MIRI: RESULTS

 \subsubsection{Pure dust continuum morphology}

 To reveal the true morphology of the dust, we subtracted the total flux contribution arising from both the [\ion{S}{IV}] and $\rm H_{2}$ from the F1000W PSF subtracted image.
 From the maps computed in Fig.~\ref{contamination_map}, it is clear that $\rm H_{2}$ contributes negligibly to the total MIR emission, with a contamination level of 4\% at its highest.
 In contrast, the [\ion{S}{IV}] line accounts for nearly half of the extended emission, establishing it as the primary contaminator.
 Consequently, we boosted the [\ion{S}{IV}] flux by $4\%$ to account for the $\rm H_{2}$ contribution.
-Following this, we subtracted the boosted [\ion{S}{IV}] map from the PSF-subtracted F1000W image and produced a contamination free image, as shown in Fig.~\ref{dustonly-image}.
+Following this, we subtracted the boosted [\ion{S}{IV}] map from the PSF-subtracted F1000W image and produced a contamination free image, as shown in right panel of Fig.~\ref{dustonly-image}.
 This image brings to light the structure of the ``pure continuum''.
 Indeed, the brightness of the MIR structure significantly drops in the SE and NW.
 This affects the appearance of the South-Eastern strands which are now too faint to notice.
 As a result, the structure of the dust appears more compact and concentrated around the nucleus.
 When compared to the regions of interest presented in Fig.~\ref{blob-SB} and Table~\ref{tab:blob_table}, it becomes evident that contamination levels rise with increasing distance from the nucleus.
 For example, the South-Eastern regions, SE2 and SE3, exhibit contamination levels ($\sim$35\% and 40\%) at least twice as high as that of SE1 ($\sim 15\%$), resulting in their diminished appearance in Fig. ~\ref{dustonly-image}. \\

-Compared to the original polar and extended MIR structure presented in Fig.~\ref{jwst_plus_anci}, the new ``dust only'' image in Fig.~\ref{dustonly-image} shows that it reduced by more than half of its original size.
+Compared to the original polar and extended MIR structure presented in left panel of Fig.~\ref{dustonly-image}, the new ``dust only'' image shows that it reduced by more than half of its original size.
 The new total extent of the dust is roughly $\sim 1.8''$ ($\sim 200$ pc) in size, stretching $\sim 0.8''$ to the NW and $\sim 1''$ to the SE from the nucleus.
 However, it still exceeds the traditional limits of the torus ($\sim$ tens of parsecs).
-Moreover, we find a striking correspondence between the extent and morphology of the polar dust and the radio jet (see Fig.~\ref{dustonly-image}).
+Moreover, we find a striking correspondence between the extent and morphology of the polar dust and the radio jet (see right panel, Fig.~\ref{dustonly-image}).
 We explore in Section~\ref{sec:4} all possible origins of this polar dust. \\